 At the end of year, many of us find that time is running out on using up our unspent Flexible Spending Account (FSA) money.
-And for many this year, they're finding even more money than usual after putting off doctor visits and related expenses because if COVID-19.
 Remember, that’s a use-it-or-lose-it benefit.
 If you have an FSA account, you probably already know you can use it on prescriptions, over-the-counter medications, copayments and deductibles.
 Here are 12 other surprising or useful items that you can buy to avoid leaving your hard-earned money on the table.

 Makeup that is SPF 30 or higher is FSA eligible and serves as the perfect opportunity to stock up on needed cosmetics such as sunscreen, acne treatment and lip balm.
 The sunscreen can hold well into next year, letting you save money when you hit the beach in summer.